Iadvd/RetrocomputingZXSpectrum/GameExamples/FederationZ/README.md

 Furillo Productions team somos: Molomazo and IADVD (este es mi Github)

-IMPORTANTE: Este juego se presenta al MojonConcurso 2020 de los Mojon Twins y Retromaniac, asi que el codigo fuente no lo vamos a publicar aqui hasta que el concurso acabe y se publiquen oficialmente todos los juegos y codigos en el sitio del concurso:
+IMPORTANTE: Este juego se presenta al MojonConcurso 2020 de los Mojon Twins y Retromaniac:

 Furillo Productions team are: Molomazo and IADVD (owner of this Github site)

-IMPORTANT: This game has been presented to the MojonConcurso 2020 by the Mojon Twins and Retromaniac, so the code will no be published here until the results of the contest are known and the code and games are published at the contest site (Spanish):
+IMPORTANT: This game has been presented to the MojonConcurso 2020 by the Mojon Twins and Retromaniac:

 http://www.retromaniac.es/2020/03/mojonconcurso-la-vista-sacale-punta-la.html